MariaExtrella/QATestTheAgileMonkeys/README.md

       1 < X-Amz-Cf-Id: dHUylYCV1VCP_MFRZ9sdOJr2otbAy6c0pU4v2I8n_ig-C8zjHenujg==              {"expiresIn":"3600","idToken":"eyJraWQiOiJb20ROZ0[...]","accessToken":"eyJraWQiOiJIcWFQ[...]","tokenType":"Bearer","refreshToken":"eyJjdHkiOiJKV1Q[...]"}

-Once the user has the token, the queries can be post to the endpoint.
+Once the user has the token, the queries can be posted to the endpoint.

 - # Queries:

-We need to test that the API met the acceptance criteria for the admin user and for that I have created the following *.feature files:
+We need to test that the API mets the acceptance criteria for both admin and not admin users, and for that I have created the following *.feature files:

 [UserReadModels.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/UserReadModels.feature):